Please log in to view module content:

 This module assumes basic undergraduate knowledge of ordinary differential equations (in particular first order separable and first- and second-order linear equations); single- and multivariable calculus; Taylor’s theorem; and linear algebra.

 Some exercises and assignment questions in this course use the Matlab mathematical software, which is commonly used in undergraduate mathematics programmes.
 Most universities have licences for this that you can use.
-There is very good guide: An Introduction to Matlab David F. Griffiths - Division of Mathematics, University of Dundee.
+There is a very good guide: An Introduction to Matlab (by David F. Griffiths, University of Dundee).